 As an Assistant United States Attorney, Tom served in the Civil, Criminal, and Special Prosecution Divisions of the U.S. Attorney’s Office in New Jersey where he investigated and successfully tried many high-profile matters involving false claims, fraud, and public corruption.
 Tom also served as the Environmental Crimes Coordinator for the District of New Jersey, working closely with the Environmental Protection Agency, the United States Coast Guard, and the Environmental Crimes Section of the Department of Justice in investigating and prosecuting violations of the Act to Prevent Pollution From Ships, Clean Air Act, Clean Water Act, and other Federal environmental laws.

-Before joining the U.S. Attorney’s Office, Tom practiced as a litigator with a prominent New Jersey litigation firm, representing both corporate and individual clients in all aspects of criminal and civil litigation.
+Before joining the U.S. Attorney’s Office, Tom practiced as a litigator with a prominent national litigation firm, representing both corporate and individual clients in all aspects of criminal and civil litigation.

 Tom served as a judicial clerk for United States District Judge Katharine S. Hayden in the District of New Jersey, and for Appellate Judge Donald S. Coburn in the Superior Court of New Jersey, Appellate Division.